bobbylkchao/bison-local-data-offline-proxy/README.md

-# bison-local-data-middleware
+# bison-local-data-proxy
-This opensource project is the local data request middleware.
+This opensource project is the local data request proxy.

 Written by TypeScript, is used to implement offline browsing of the app.

-The data middleware will be responsible for data request, creation, destruction and expiration detection.
+The data proxy will be responsible for data request, creation, destruction and expiration detection.

-We only need to define the data model and leave the rest to the middleware!
+We only need to define the data model and leave the rest to the proxy!

 **>>> Currently based on Expo <<<**